 Inspect the interface cable and connector for wear or other signs of damage.
 A badly worn cable or damaged connector may interfere with scanner operation.
 Contact your distributor for information about cable replacement.
-Cable replacement instructions are on page 13-2.
+Cable replacement instructions are on page 14-1.

-Replacing Cables
+Replacing Cables in Corded Scanners

-The standard interface cable is attached to the scanner with an 15-pin modular connector.
+The standard interface cable is attached to the scanner with an 10-pin modular connector.
+When properly seated, the connector is held in the scanner by a flexible retention tab.
 The interface cable is designed to be field replaceable.